Using the Raspberry Pi as a home web server

 A web server is a computer that can send and receive data via a web browser using the Hypertext Transfer Protocol (HTTP) — the basic network protocol used to distribute text-based information on the internet.
 A Raspberry Pi can be used to run the required software to be used as a small functional HTTP web server.

-In this post, we will show how to install and configure a LAMP web server (running Linux, Apache, MySQL and PHP) on Raspbian.
+In this post, we will show how to install and configure a LAMP web server (running Linux, Apache, MySQL and PHP) on the Raspberry Pi OS (formerly known as Raspbian).
 Ultimately, it will be configured to host a website with a start page.
 This website will be accessible by any device with a web browser that is connected to the same local network (LAN).

 parrot Webserver